Cuckoo clock: Bahnhäusle style, a successful design from Furtwangen

-C. 1895 Beha catalogue showing three different models.
+1900 Beha catalogue showing three different models.
 The one at left, in the Bahnhäusle style.
 The other two, profusely decorated with wood carvings, are evolutions from the original Bahnhäusle.
 These are usually known today as "carved".

 By 1860, the Bahnhäusle style had started to develop away from its original, "severe" graphic form, and evolved toward the well-known case with three-dimensional woodcarvings, like the Jagdstück ("hunt piece", design created in Furtwangen in 1861), a cuckoo clock with a carved oak foliage and hunting motives, such as trophy animals, guns and powder pouches.
 Only ten years after its invention by Friedrich Eisenlohr, all variations of the house-theme had reached maturity.
 Bahnhäusle timepieces and its variations were also available as a mantel clock, but not as many compared to the wall version.

 These ornate timepieces were not made by one clockmaker only, otherwise such a complex product could not have been produced at acceptable prices.
 There were numerous specialists who assisted the clockmakers.
 In 1873, Karl Schott reported on the division of labour at the Vienna Exhibition: "The birds are mostly carved and painted by women.
 The pipes are made by a pipe maker.
 In addition to a number of master craftsmen, there are also a number of large companies involved in the manufacture of cuckoo clocks, and the cuckoo clock maker rarely makes them himself.
 Rather, he obtains the movements, reworks them with precision, attaches the bellows and pipes and thus puts the finished movement in the case."

 The division of labour meant that different clockmakers purchased completely identical parts from the same suppliers.
 Therefore, small components in particular, such as hands or dials, showed a tendency towards standardization.
 But it also happened from time to time that movements from different manufacturers were found in cases that looked the same on the outside, simply because they came from the same case maker.

-The basic cuckoo clock of today is the railway-house (Bahnhäusle) form, still with its rich ornamentation, and these are known under the name of "carved", "classic" or "traditional"; which display carved leaves, birds, deer heads (Jagdstück design), other animals, etc. The richly decorated Bahnhäusle clocks have become a symbol of the Black Forest that is instantly understood anywhere in the world.
+The Modern cuckoo clock is the railway-house (Bahnhäusle) forms, and these are known under the name of "carved", "classic" or "traditional"; which display carved leaves, birds, deer heads (Jagdstück design), other animals, etc. The decorated Bahnhäusle clocks have become a symbol of the Black Forest.

 The cuckoo clock became successful and world-famous after Friedrich Eisenlohr contributed the Bahnhäusle design to the 1850 competition at the Furtwangen Clockmakers School.